WebexCC-SA/partner-summit/_pages/Advanced.md

 ![API60](https://webexcc-sa.github.io/partner-summit/assets/images/API/API60.jpg)

 **Step 23.** You can also list a specific address book.
-Use the same GET API and just add he address book id that you have previously copied in notepad and click Send.
+Use the same GET API and just add the address book id that you have previously copied into notepad and click Send.

 for example: https://api.wxcc-{{datacenter}}.cisco.com/organization/{{orgid}}/address-book/8fd95b96-556d-49be-94b8-fabc1237054c